nuonco/nuon/README.md

-# workers-orgs
+# template-go-workers
-temporal workers for orgs
+Template for creating a workers repository.